snewhouse/ngs/containerized/README.md

 ******

-## NOTICE TO USERS OF THE CONTAINER IMAGE OR VM
+## NOTICE TO USERS OF THE CONTAINER IMAGEs

 While the software used to build the image is composed of free software versions some of the software has restrictions on use particularly for commercial